"I Know My Life Would Look Alright if I Could See it on the Silver Screen": A Glenn Frey Biography

 As that foursome, the Eagles continued to tour all over the world as part of a "Millennium Tour" in 2000-2001.
 Then, after a couple of years off, they began the "Farewell I" tour in 2003, which also produced a DVD.
 That tour morphed into the "California tour" of 2005 where they amazingly continued to sell out show after show in the golden state area, able to rake in the money without traveling further than Las Vegas (besides a brief jaunt to Hawaii for a few concerts and some fun in the sun, no doubt).
 For a time, it seemed that might be the end, as Glenn spoke of the appropriateness of finishing out in California where they started.

-However, Eagles fans the world over were relieved to hear that the final curtain has not yet fallen on their favorite band.
-After a short break in early 2006, the Eagles began touring Europe in May.
-Glenn also did several solo shows in July 2006.
-In November 2006, Eagles fans were treated to two new songs as part of a promotional deal with Walmart.
-Throughout the rest of that year and into 2007, they continued working on completing their first new studio album in over 25 years.
+However, Eagles fans the world over were relieved to hear that the final curtain had not yet fallen on their favorite band.
+After a short break in early 2006, the Eagles continued touring.
+Glenn also did several solo shows in July 2006 despite the fact that throughout the rest of that year and into 2007, he and the Eagles continued working on completing their first new studio album in over 25 years: Long Road Out of Eden.
+A double album, it certainly gave the fans their money's worth.
+The album debuted at #1 and showed the Eagles were still at the top of the game.
+Critics also recognized its worth when they awarded the instrumental Glenn penned entitled "I Dreamed There Was No War" the accolade of "Best Pop Instrumental Performance."
+The Eagles toured behind the album, off and on, for several years.

 But it's not all work and no play.
 When not working, Glenn gets to spend more time with the family.
 In his words, "My first commitment is to them."
 He's also had a lot of opportunities to indulge his fondness for golf, a game at which he excels.
-He has golfed in several celebrity and pro-am tournaments, and possesses one of the coveted spots in the renowned Pebble Beach tournament.
+He has golfed in several celebrity and pro-am tournaments.
 He has also participated in benefit tournaments to raise money for causes such as leukemia research and treatment, as well as the prevention and treatment of child abuse.
 Other charitable interests include the Aspen Youth Experience, which gives inner-city youths a chance to get out in the mountains, and the Children's Christian Fund.

 Ankeny, Jason.
 "Glenn Frey."
 All Music Guide.